multi-learn/summit/docs/source/tutorials/example1.rst

 We will decrypt the main arguments :

-+ The first part of the arguments are the basic ones :
++ The first part regroups the basics :

     - ``log: True`` allows to print the log in the terminal,
     - ``name: ["plausible"]`` uses the plausible simulated dataset,
-    - ``random_state: 42`` fixes the seed of random state for this benchmark, it is useful for reproductibility,
+    - ``random_state: 42`` fixes the seed of the random state for this benchmark, it is useful for reproductibility,
-    - ``full: True`` the benchmark will use the full dataset,
+    - ``full: True`` means the benchmark will use the full dataset,
-    - ``res_dir: "examples/results/example_1/"`` the results will be saved in ``multiview-machine-learning-omis/multiview_platform/examples/results/example_1``
+    - ``res_dir: "examples/results/example_1/"`` saves the results in ``multiview-machine-learning-omis/multiview_platform/examples/results/example_1``

 + Then the classification-related arguments :

-    - ``split: 0.8`` means that 80% of the dataset will be used to test the different classifiers and 20% to train them
+    - ``split: 0.8`` means that 80% of the dataset will be used to test the different classifiers and 20% to train them,
-    - ``type: ["monoview", "multiview"]`` allows for monoview and multiview algorithms to be used in the benchmark
+    - ``type: ["monoview", "multiview"]`` allows for monoview and multiview algorithms to be used in the benchmark,
     - ``algos_monoview: ["all"]`` runs on all the available monoview algorithms (same for ``algos_muliview``)
     - The metrics configuration ::